Is this your first visit to our website? On this page, you’ll find answers to some frequently asked questions about Unity of Ocala.

 What denomination are you?

-Unity of Ocala is non-denominational Christian.
+Unity of Ocala is an Interfaith Center.
 We embrace ALL spiritual teachings and follow the teachings of Jesus the Christ as our wayshower.
 To those seeking spiritual growth, Unity offers a positive, practical, progressive approach to Christianity.
 Unity is viewed as a movement in consciousness, rather than as a religion.
 It is not your parents’ religion.

 Unity is without creed or dogma, has no formal liturgy and recognizes no sacrament.
 Unity is where we ask questions, not give answers.
 We believe the answer to every challenge lies within the heart and mind of each individual.
 Our emphasis is not on the demands of a personality, institution or religion… it is on spiritual transformation.
 Unity centers and churches represent diversity of race, color, gender, age, creed, religion, national origin, ethnicity, physical disability and sexual orientation.